darrelltzj/theRyanJoleneProject/README.md

 **Delete Confirmation**

-* Verify with user if they want to delte a guest.
+* Verify with user if they want to delete a guest.

 **Event Schema**